Kagamma/tparted/README.md

 # tparted

-TUI frontend for `parted`: A simple, user-friendly utility for creating, moving, resizing, and deleting GPT disk partitions, based on Free Vision application framework.
+TUI frontend for `parted`: A simple, user-friendly utility for creating, moving, resizing, and deleting disk partitions, based on Free Vision application framework.

 MBR is partially supported, as long as no extended partition found on the device.